-The two six week courses ‘Buddhism for Beginners’ Level 1 and Level 2 provide the perfect step up from attending the drop-in Introductory sessions that we offer on Saturday mornings.
+The two six week courses ‘Buddhism for Beginners’ Level 1 and Level 2 provide the perfect step up from attending the drop-in Introductory sessions that we offer on Saturday mornings and at Friends and Newcomers Night.
 Browse courses for dates and details of the next course.

 There are five important festivals in the Buddhist calendar.
 On these days there is generally a day-long event at the Centre which will normally include meditation and puja (Buddhist ritual).
 We also share a vegan lunch on these days.